tangentlabs/sonny/README.rst

 where ``IMPORT_CONF`` should be the appropriate environment.
 It defaults to ``local``.

-To pass arguments, positional or named:
+To pass named arguments:

-``./run.py path.to.importer.package.ImporterClass arg1 arg2 -- param3=arg3 param4=arg4``
+``./run.py path.to.importer.package.ImporterClass example=value demo=argument``

 To test a job: